webrtc/webrtc-org/bugs/index.md

 Note that we will generally NOT merge security fixes backwards to any branches, so if you’re using older branches it’s your responsibility to make sure the relevant security fixes get merged.

+### Receiving notifications about security bugs in Chrome

+To get automatic notifications about activity/comments in security bugs in Chrome you need to be either explicitly cc:d on specific bugs (by someone who has access to the bug) or be part of a special mailing list for all security bug notifications.
+To get on that list you have to apply to the Chrome Security team, see more about this on the [Chrome Security page][ChromeSecurity] under "How can I get access to Chromium vulnerabilities?" at the bottom of the page.

+Please note that Chrome's security-notify list will receive notifications about all security bugs in Chrome and not just the WebRTC ones.
+Normally it shouldn't be a problem to figure out whether an issue affects WebRTC since it will most likely be tagged with one of the WebRTC-related components (one of Blink>WebRTC, Blink>GetUserMedia, Blink>MediaStream, Blink>MediaRecording) or their sub- components.

+Also note that access granted by the list will only apply to bugs of Type=Bug- Security.
+Not all bugs with crashes, memory leaks and other potential vulnerabilities are marked as Bug-Security though.
+You can read more about what categories of bugs are deemed security bugs in the [Severity Guidelines for Security Issues][SeverityGuidelines] and also on the [Security FAQ][SecurityFaq] page.

 #### Example Data Points